jippi/dottie/README.md

 # Change the "PORT" value to a "test" (a non-number).
 # NOTE: the comments are kept in the file, even if they are omitted here
-dottie set PORT test
+dottie set PORT=test

 # Test validation again (it now fails)
 dottie validate

 # Fix the port value
-dottie set PORT 3306
+dottie set PORT=3306

 # Create a new key/value pair in a group named "database"
 # NOTE: the group will be created on-demand if it does not exists